mcozean/econ-1680-text-analysis-project/README.md

 # Value of Data Science Skills from Job Postings
 ECON 1680: Machine Learning, Text Analysis, and Economics

-### Research Questions: Which skills in Glassdoor job postings of data science positions are most predictive of expected annual salary?
-What are the current in-demand skills for data science roles?
+### Research Question: Which skills in Glassdoor job postings of data science positions are most predictive of expected annual salary?

 #### Navigating Folders:
 - Code: preprocessing of data and analysis (method implementation)